ghenwafkh/pipeline/README.md

 In order to use SHACL, the python library [pyshacl](https://github.com/RDFLib/pySHACL) is used.

 The past two can be installed using `pip install -r requirements.txt`.
+Preferably in a virtual environment.

 ## RML mappings
 `mapper` contains a folders for all four different reification types and a mapper in the form of a .jar file.
 Each folder contains a mapping as well as a script to apply this mapping over all json files.